bahim22/work/Docs2/AplusQues.md

 - `Plenum`: shielding used for any network cabling.
 Usually used where cables are around high heats due to its non-stick material
 - IEEE 802.15.1 standard:
 - Wi-Fi spec 802.11 is part of the IEEE 802 wireless networking standards, used for Wi-Fi communications.
 They use the ethernet protocol and carrier sense multiple access with collision avoidance (CSMA/CA) media access method.
 The differences in operating frequencies, theoretical maximum data speed, and throughput.
-- `NFC`: near-field communication: very short range, used for contactless comms between devices (ex. contactless pay)
+- `NFC`: near-field communication: very short range, used for contactless communications between devices (ex. contactless pay)
 - `RFID`: radio-frequency identification - sends info from an RFID tag w/ identifying info by using radio signals. (ex. streamlines the inventory of tracking apps)
 - `MIMO` multiple input/multiple output: wireless tech that increases wireless data throughput by using multiple antennas & data streams